Sunday, July 5, 2026

 1. My tooth is, hopefully, fixed.
 During a routine X-Rays & cleaning appointment, my dentist came in to inform me that I needed one of my fillings redone.
 Post-procedure, I returned home with an unusually tender mouth as compared to prior dental work I've had done.
 Some five weeks and multiple visits to the dentist later, I think all is finally well, although it involved more pain and discomfort along the way than I've previously experienced.
 Life lesson from a childhood spent eating and drinking mass amounts of sugar?
 Kids, take care of your teeth!

 2. Sailing Season has begun.
 This will be our first sailing season as newer club members, and we are excited to watch the weekly races and enjoy the socializing that takes place afterwards.
 I've taken sailing courses, but am very much still a novice.
 Thus, I will stick with inputting race results on land, to ensure I don't get in the way of the more seasoned sailors.
-I'm content to simply be part of the land team this year, viewing it as a learning opportunity for future sailing seasons.
+I' content to simply be part of the land team this year, viewing it as a learning opportunity for future sailing seasons.

 3. Our Social lives are continuing to expand.
 Speaking of being newer club members, the 2025 group of new members has coalesced into an active and fun social group.
 Our unofficial leader and his wife are fabulously energetic, and we are having monthly club get togethers to socialize and get to know each other better, which is helping the overall club familiarity to move along nicely.
 Soon to come is an event involving boat owners hosting new members as we hop from boat to boat in order to enjoy chatting and sipping and noshing.
 Should be lots of fun.